 ARTICLE IV: SPECIFIC STANDARDS

-Applicability: The following general standards apply only to specified uses allowed in the Town of Essex that are subject to review by the Zoning Administrator, Planning Commission, and/or Board of Adjustment.
+Applicability: The following general standards apply only to specified uses allowed in the Town of Essex that are subject to review by the Zoning Administrator, Development Review Board (DRB).
 These standards are to be applied by the appropriate official or municipal panel in association with the review of applications for zoning permits and approvals, as specified under these Regulations.

 Accessory Dwelling Unit: A distinct unit that is clearly subordinate to a single unit dwelling and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation [24 V.S.A. § 4412(1)(E)].